kahing/catfs/README.md

 entire file on `close()`.
 Note that in the latter case even changing one byte will cause the entire file to be re-written.

-Paging in/writeback are done in background threads.
-All other requests are serviced on the same thread, so many operations could block each other.

-## TODO

-* move all operations to background threads

 # References

 * Catfs is designed to work with [goofys](https://github.com/kahing/goofys/)